Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - In 2013, pilots took industrial action wearing red ties and making inflight announcements that only Qantas trained pilots should fly Qantas planes
 - In 2015, Jetstar pilots held work stoppages that disrupted some services

+## Effectiveness
+- HR averages around 60% of the running cost of business
+- Number of indicators which can be monitored as such to determine how effective managm